julianpoy/RecipeSage-selfhost/README.md

 ## Setup

+For Synology boxes, see [this setup guide instead](./SETUP-SYNOLOGY.md).

 1. You'll need Docker to run [RecipeSage](https://recipesage.com) locally.
 Although you _can_ attempt to run it without Docker, you're on your own.
 2. Start all containers with `docker compose up -d`
 3. The app should be available at port 7270.
 You can change that by changing [this](https://github.com/julianpoy/RecipeSage-selfhost/blob/a1133c51af24ca78f9bc9537e147411b5e7e311a/docker-compose.yml#L8) to something else, such as `3000:80` for port 3000.